Office Assistant Duties

 Administrative Assistant Career Options

 Because every business has clerical needs, office and administrative assistants can find employment in almost any type of work environment.
 Those seeking office assistant positions in specific fields, particularly legal or medical, may be required to have some college education or certification in that area.

 Office assistants in entry-level positions who have strong analytical, people, and communications skills often have opportunities of advancing to supervisory roles after gaining some work experience.
 They may also be promoted to other office or administrative positions with higher levels of responsibility, such as office manager or administrative assistant.
 Career advancement in this field sometimes requires additional education or training, such as completion of certificate, diploma or degree programs.

 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics predicted 12% overall employment growth for administrative assistants and secretaries from 2012-2022.
-At that time, expansion of jobs for medical secretaries was much higher, at 36%, and growth for legal secretaries was much lower, with an expected decrease of 3%.
-In 2013, the BLS reported an annual median salary of $32,840 for this occupation, excluding medical, legal and executive secretaries, whose salaries varied.
+The U.S. Bureau of Labor Statistics predicted 3% overall employment growth for administrative assistants and secretaries from 2014-2024.
+The BLS predicted an expansion of jobs for medical secretaries (21% gain) and a contraction of opportunities for legal secretaries (4% loss).
+In 2015, the BLS reported an annual median salary of $33,910 for this occupation, excluding medical, legal and executive secretaries, whose salaries varied.